SiobhanP1/popup-restaurant/README.md

 4. Select 'Create app'.
 5. Give the app a unique name.
 6. Go to 'Settings'.
-7. Click 'Reveal Config Vars'.
+7. Click 'Reveal Config Vars' and add.
-8. Under 'key', add 'CREDS'.
-Under 'value', copy and paste the content of the 'creds.json' in the repository.
-9. Go to 'Add Buildpacks'.
-10. Add 'Python' and 'Save Changes'.
-11. Add 'NodeJS' and 'Save Changes'.
-12. Go to 'Deploy' and then 'Deployment Method'.
+9. Go to 'Deploy' and then 'Deployment Method'.
-13. Select 'Connect to Github'.
+10. Select 'Connect to Github'.
-14. Enter the repository name.
+11. Enter the repository name.
-15. Select 'Manual Deploy'.
+12. Select 'Manual Deploy'.
-16. Click 'Deploy'.
+13. Click 'Deploy'.

 ## Credits